 My Namesake Fungus: Chaetomium

-The chaetomium I see is generally isolated from respiratory sites such as the sinuses or toenails.
+The Chaetomium I see is generally isolated from respiratory sites such as the sinuses or from toenails.
 Chaetomium species are found basically everywhere in nature: soil, decaying plants, animal poop.
-For those reasons, it is commonly considered a contaminant but can cause infection of the nails and skin.
+For those reasons, it is commonly considered a contaminant, but it can cause infection of the nails and skin.
 In more severe cases, some species can attack the nervous system.
-This mold is sometimes to be found in damp buildings, and can produce toxins that are harmful to residents in the building.
+This mold is sometimes found in damp buildings, and can produce toxins that are harmful to residents in the building.

 Chaetomium is a dematiceous fungus, meaning it’s structures are darkly pigmented brown to black.
 Once the appropriate growth media has been inoculated with the patient specimen, this fungus is typically ready for a microscope debut at about 5 days.
 On agar the surface is a velvety texture and somewhat sandy in color, the reverse side often tan but can be darker brown or black.

 Under the scope you will see brown, septate hyphae and a large fruiting body structure called a perithecium.
 The perithecium is round, oval or pear-shaped and will eventually develop an ostiole, or opening, through which asci and ascopsores (sexual spores) will be released.
 The perithecia typically has a bunch of crazy, spidery appendages/hairs (setae) poking out of it at every direction.
 These hairs can be straight, or they can be crazy wavy or curly.
 Either way, it always looks like a bad hair day.

 Aren’t they cute?
 Whenever I find one, I kind of want to put it in my pocket and take it home with me.